bschaatsbergen/bschaatsbergen.com/content/posts/latency-based-routing-aws.md

 title: "Latency based routing in AWS"
 date: 2021-11-14T11:29:45+01:00
 tags: ["AWS", "Networking", "Availability"]
+description: Both Global Accelerator and Route 53 latency-based routing policies provide a nice way to efficiently and latency-friendly balance load between resources, but what's the difference and when should you use what?
 ---

 Distance affects performance, going further away latency can easily reach a third or half of a second for a round-trip.
 This could be a bummer when you serve customers globally.
 Luckily there's..